Sea breeze: Utilisation

 Wind farms can be situated near a coast to take advantage of the normal daily fluctuations of wind speed resulting from sea or land breezes.
-While many onshore wind farms and offshore wind farms do not rely on these winds, a nearshore wind farm is a type of offshore wind farm located on shallow coastal waters to take advantage of both sea and land breezes.
+While many onshore and offshore wind farms do not rely on these winds, a nearshore wind farm is a type of offshore wind farm located on shallow coastal waters to take advantage of both sea and land breezes.
 For practical reasons, other offshore wind farms are situated further out to sea and rely on prevailing winds rather than sea breezes.